Technology Metro Area Pathways (TechMAP)

 TechMAP is designed to provide a clear, structured path from training to employment, ensuring that students are job-ready and positioned for long-term career growth in IT.

-The Tech Foundations program is designed for aspiring IT professionals who have little to no technical experience but want to develop the skills needed for high-demand IT jobs.
+The Tech Foundations program is designed for aspiring IT professionals who have little to no technical experience but want to learn about foundational IT knowledge needed to pursue in-demand certifications and entry-level tech roles.

-The Certification Prep Programs are intended for individuals with at least one year of IT or tech experience gained through professional work or education and are looking to advance their careers through industry-recognized certifications.
+The Certification Prep Programs are intended for individuals with at least two years of experience in their chosen pathway gained through professional work or education and are looking to advance their careers through industry-recognized certifications and career navigation support.

 Both programs provide pathways for individuals seeking to build or expand their careers in information technology (IT) through structured training and skill development.